brankeye/Atlas.Forms/README.md

     Install-Package Atlas.Forms -Pre

 ## Usage
-Atlas navigation uses an API similar to the INavigation interface, where strings replace Page references.
+Atlas navigation uses an API similar to the INavigation interface.

 ### Using Atlas.Forms
 In your App class, inherit from ```AtlasApplication``` instead of ```Application```.